 Don’t try to build the next Google.
 We don’t need another Google.
 We need unique ideas and new technologies that address real consumer needs.
 Show that your competitors can’t easily copy your idea or produce something similar to steal your market.

-If there’s no compelling reason for consumers to choose you over thousands of competing options, you don’t yet have a successful business.
+If there’s no compelling reason for consumers to choose you over it.